New Horizons Un-Limited Inc.

 Community and Internet Resources

-New Horizons Un-Limited does not endorse any of the following residential programs, nor can we guarantee the conditions as described.
-When contacting or visiting the following residences, evaluate each carefully.
-For assistance in this evaluation, visit the NHU Guide to Searching for Appropriate Housing Options.
+New Horizons Un-Limited is not affiliated with, nor do we endorse the following residential programs.
+Please evaluate each program thoroughly.
+For assistance with this evaluation, visit the NHU Guide to Searching for Appropriate Housing Options.

 National